nataquinones/phage_genome_size/README.md

 ## Results
 > The jupyter notebook that generates these plots can be found [here](plots.ipynb).

-### A new version of the Hyman and Abedon (2012) plot
+### A new version of the 2012 plot

 - Original plot [here](data/other/2012_Hyman.png)
-- Interactive version of this plot [here](data/htmls/phage_sizes_selection.html)
+- Download an interactive version of this plot [here](data/htmls/phage_sizes_selection.html)

 <img align='center' src='data/pngs/phage_sizes_selection.png' width="500">

 ### All families

-- Interactive version of this plot [here](data/htmls/phage_sizes_all.html)
+- Download an interactive version of this plot [here](data/htmls/phage_sizes_all.html)

 <img align='center' src='data/pngs/phage_sizes_all.png' width="1000">

 ## Contributions and usage

-There are clearly some weird outliers, I made the interactive versions of the plots ([here](data/htmls/)) to make it easier to explore them, any further curation of this dataset is highly appreciated!
-Please submit this as an [issue]() or PR.
+There are clearly some weird outliers, I made the interactive versions of the plots (download [here](data/htmls/)) to make it easier to explore them, any further curation of this dataset is highly appreciated!
+If you find something is off, please write [issue](./issues) or contribute with a [PR](./pulls).

 If you use this plot, please cite it like:
+>